syedshahmirsultan/Full-Stack-Online-Marketplace/README.md

 - **Full-Stack E-Commerce Functionality**: Offers comprehensive e-commerce capabilities, including browsing products, adding them to the shopping cart, and seamless checkout.

-- **Search Functionality**: Users can search the products by product names from the search tab in in the navbar.
+- **Search Functionality**: Users can search the products by product names from the search tab in the navbar.

 - **Product Management**: Users can easily browse through available products and add them to their shopping carts.